 Interrogator might do well to know.
-The body was the silent answer: he had found something, or had been close enough to doing so, to seal his own doom.
+The body was the silent answer.
+Arr Hocor had found something, or had been close enough to doing so, to seal his own doom.

 Eyol Mnand went out the way she came in.
 She disdained to search the house.
-Let the Enforcers do that, as they eventually must.
-She was an Interrogator, and she would stick to her vocation.
+Let the Enforcers do that; she was an Interrogator, and she would stick to her vocation.

 In the mathematician's garden she paused a while under the royal blue sky of Neptune, pondering her next move.